Office of Homeless Youth

 - Stable Housing – Every youth has a safe and healthy place to sleep.

 - Family Reconciliation – Families are reunited when safe and appropriate.

 - Permanent Connections – Youth have opportunities to establish positive, healthy relationships with adults.

-We work with partners and communities to establish ongoing and future funding, policy, and best practices related to improving the lives of homeless youth in Washington.
-Funding for the Office of Homeless Youth is specifically allocated to four programs, each with a targeted mission, working together to increase the well-being of youth and young adults in transition.
+We work with partners and communities to establish ongoing and future funding, policy, and best practices to improve the lives of homeless youth and young adults in Washington.
+Funding for the Office of Homeless Youth is specifically allocated to several programs, each with a targeted mission, working together to increase youth and young adults’ stability and well-being.